AdaDiff: Accelerating Diffusion Models through Step-Wise Adaptive Computation: Introduction

 \section{Introduction}

 Diffusion models have shown significant performance improvement in generating diverse and high-fidelity images.
-A line of recent works~\cite{ho2020denoising,balaji2022ediffi,song2020ddim, kim2021soft, li2022diffusion, lu2022maximum, sehwag2022generating, austin2021structured} demonstrate the superiority compared with state-of-the-art GAN~\cite{brock2018large,lee2021vitgan, goodfellow2020gan} models on different tasks such as unconditional image generation~\cite{ho2020denoising}, image editing~\cite{li2022efficientdiff}, video generation~\cite{ho2022video} and text-guided image generation~\cite{ramesh2022hierarchical}.
-However, one drawback of diffusion models is the large computation resources requirement for progressive generation, which hinders the wide application of diffusion models.
-Specifically, the generation process of the diffusion model requires multi-step noise estimation where each step represents a single computation of the neural network.
-Such a procedure leads to a low-speed generation of diffusion models compared to GAN models.
+A line of recent works~\cite{ho2020denoising,balaji2022ediffi,song2020ddim,kim2021soft,li2022diffusion,lu2022maximum,sehwag2022generating,austin2021structured} demonstrate their effectiveness on various tasks such as unconditional image generation~\cite{ho2020denoising}, image editing~\cite{li2022efficientdiff}, video generation~\cite{ho2022video}, and text-guided image generation~\cite{ramesh2022hierarchical}.
+However, one bottleneck of diffusion models in terms of applicability is their computational requirement for progressive generation.
+The generation process of a diffusion model involves multi-step denoising, where each step represents a full inference of the neural network.
+This multi-step denoising procedure results in slower generation speed, higher computational cost, and longer generation time compared to some other generative approaches, potentially impacting their applicability in scenarios requiring fast image generation.

-The speed of image generation within diffusion models is primarily determined by two factors: the number of generation steps and the latency of model inference at each step.
-In attempts to enhance generation efficiency, previous approaches~\cite{song2020ddim, lu2022dpm, lu2022dpm++} have predominantly focused on curtailing the number of sampling steps.
-Nonetheless, these methods still involve employing the same amount of network computation for each individual sampling step, therefore leading to suboptimal generation speed.
-Consequently, a natural question arises: \textit{is it necessary to use full models with all layers for all timesteps in diffusion generation?}
+The speed of image generation in diffusion models is primarily determined by two factors: the number of generation steps and the one-step inference speed.
+Previous approaches~\cite{song2020ddim,lu2022dpm,lu2022dpm++} have mainly focused on reducing the number of sampling steps to improve generation efficiency.
+However, these methods still use the same amount of network computation for each sampling step, which may not be optimal for achieving the best generation speed.
+This observation leads to an interesting question: \textit{is it necessary to use full models with all layers for all timesteps in diffusion generation?} Investigating this question could potentially lead to further improvements in the generation speed of diffusion models.